lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 discoiquuid: 79ebb9fc-385c-48a8-979e-374f42517988
 ---

-# Release Notes{#release-notes}
+# Release Notes {#release-notes}

-Get an insight into the enhancements, critical issues fixed, and known issues in the Adobe Experience Manager Assets Brand Portal 6.4.4 release.
+Get an insight into the enhancements, critical issues fixed, and known issues in the Adobe Experience Manager Assets Brand Portal 6.4.4.4 release.

 ## Release Information {#release-information}